Training, Facilitation and Program Design

 Sometimes you just need a chat with somebody who isn’t stuck in the weeds.
 I’m here for a one and done gig, and know that just one discussion can be transformative.
 Or I’ll hitch my carriage along for the ride bringing my obsession with all things business theory along for the ride.
 Full disclosure, we’re likely to try some or all of my skills in Design Thinking, Systems Thinking and Trauma Informed Process.

-In less than an hour I helped my Global Leaders Program (GLP) team to get from this hot mess…
+In less than an hour I helped my Global Leaders Program (GLP) mentee team to get from this hot mess…

 There is a lack of centralized communication between researchers, organizations, practitioners, and performers that address health issues through music therapy.
 This inhibits the public’s access to diverse health resources long term.
 Our mission is to improve communication and understanding between these populations so that more job opportunities become available and funding and research becomes more centralized.
 During our first-year pilot project, our organization will partner with the Music Therapy Program at Duquesne University in Pittsburgh, PA to provide early career development services and secure job opportunities post-graduation.